Agent Workflows for Prompt Discovery and Improvement¶

 Agent helps user claim and submit:

-# Create improved version
+# Create improved version locally

 # Submit improvement